Tom Kerridge: Career

 In 2016, Kerridge presented Bake Off: Crème de la Crème for BBC Two.
 He was replaced by Angus Deayton for the second series in 2017.

 Kerridge co-presented the 2016 BBC Two series The Food Detectives with Sean Fletcher and Alice Roberts.
 In 2017 he co-presented The Best of British Takeaways with Cherry Healey on BBC Two.
 In 2017, he presented Tom Kerridge: Lose Weight For Good for BBC Two.

 In 2017, Kerridge launched Pub in the Park in Marlow and continued the festival in 2018 in Marlow, Bath, Tunbridge Wells and Knutsford.

 In 2017, Kerridge won the Chef Award at the Catey Awards.

 On 2 October 2017, Kerridge's Marlow pub, The Coach was awarded its first Michelin Star in the Michelin Guide Great Britain & Ireland 2018.

 Kerridge has also launched his own catering business, LUSH by The Hand and Flowers, which launched in April 2018.

 September 2018 saw the opening of Kerridge's first London restaurant called Kerridge’s Bar & Grill, at the Corinthia Hotel in Westminster.
-Head Chef was Nick Beardshaw, who had previously worked with Kerridge at The Hand and Flowers and The Coach.
+Head chef was Nick Beardshaw, who had previously worked with Kerridge at The Hand and Flowers and The Coach.

 In January 2019 he presented a BBC Two food programme called Tom Kerridge's Fresh Start.

 On 19 September 2019, the chef's 10-part series called Tom Kerridge's American Feast, premiered on Food Network UK.
-The series sees Kerridge travel on a culinary road trip across America, from the Northern Californian Coast to the Florida Keys.
+The series saw Kerridge travel on a culinary road trip across America, from the Northern Californian Coast to the Florida Keys.

 On 8 January 2020, the first episode of Kerridge's new 6-part TV series called Lose Weight and Get Fit with Tom Kerridge was screened on BBC2.
 A hardback book of the same name was released to accompany the series.

-15 November 2019 saw the opening of Kerridge's latest restaurant called 'The Bull & Bear' at Manchester's Stock Exchange Hotel, which is owned by former footballers Gary Neville and Ryan Giggs, together with hotelier Winston Zahra.
+15 November 2019 saw the opening of Kerridge's latest restaurant called The Bull & Bear at Manchester's Stock Exchange Hotel, which is owned by former footballers Gary Neville and Ryan Giggs, together with hotelier Winston Zahra.

 On 30 July 2020, Kerridge's 12-part TV series called Tom Kerridge Barbecues premiered on Food Network UK.

 In January 2021, Kerridge announced that he was teaming up with British Airways to create a new range of short haul economy food; part of the airline's Speedbird Café menu.
 Kerridge had previously worked with British Airways in 2019 to design new long-haul menus for customers travelling with the airline throughout August of that year; part of the airline's centenary celebrations.

 On 6 September 2021, the BBC announced that Kerridge would be joining the judging panel for the next series of Great British Menu.

+Kerridge's The Bull & Bear restaurant closed on 31 December 2022 — staff were offered jobs elsewhere within the business.